QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * consistency

-Their IDE are using the same interface, almost always the same shortcuts, and in all of them, you got the "CodeWithMe" feature (allowing you to invite a friend on your computer
+Their IDEs are using the same interface, almost always the same shortcuts, and in all of them, you got the "CodeWithMe" feature (allowing you to invite a friend on your computer